Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 Well, precisely.

-It's entirely alien, and you will be surprised constantly.
+It's entirely alien and you will be surprised constantly.

 Yes.

-However, by late adolescence, the correlation between the adoptive parents and the children um had fallen to basically zero.
+However, by late adolescence, the correlation between the adoptive parents and the children had fallen to basically zero.

 It's why if you learn a language, a second language, you can learn it as fluently and accentless as a native speaker.

-And this has always been known that I can't remember the name of the medieval monk who said, Give me the child until he's seven, and I'll give you the man.
+I can't remember the name of the medieval monk who said, give me the child until he's seven, I'll give you the man.

-Uh it's been well known that this is the case.
+It's been well known that this is the case.

-So give given all of this, um we've got this great nature versus nurture debate, and obviously Germany is a lovely place, and Mali and Haiti are hell holes.
+So given all of this, we've got this great nature versus nurture debate.

-Um how what might we expect this this this daughter to turn out um given that she was you know she was provided a rich um what age was she adopted at?
+How might we expect this daughter to turn out, given that she was, you know, she was provided a rich resource?

-Um it was over ten years ago.
+It was over 10 years ago.

-So after them in primary formative years.
+Right, so after the primary formative years.

-Well, I don't know how long I just I just know it's at least ten years ago.
+I just know it was at least 10 years ago.

 I'm not entirely sure.